 When dealing with a known reviewer (defendant), there’s always a chance it’s going to be a contentious lawsuit, where defenses are asserted, the evidence is picked apart, and people’s principled stances on issues and disputes are tested.

 Filing an Internet defamation lawsuit requires both tact and strategy, so it’s critical to discuss the potential risks, expenses, actionable claims, defenses and privileges, and more (ex.
-Where to file your Internet lawsuit, what damages and relief can be obtained, etc…) with an experienced defamation lawyer before jumping in.
+Where to file your Internet lawsuit, how to prove defamation damages, etc…) with an experienced defamation lawyer before jumping in.

 You might not even have an actionable claim.
 That’s why it’s imperative to reach out to an experienced Internet defamation attorney to advise you on the best course of action and respective costs and risks of seeking legal action.